sprusov/credit-card-service/readme.txt

   Technology stack is following:

   Java 1.8
-  Maven
+  Maven 3
-  Spring-boot
+  Spring Boot
-  Spring-jpa
+  Spring JPA
   Hsqldb
   Swagger

 - The reason why I choose java as programming language because this is my primary programming language

-  Spring-Boot and other spring modules used in my implementations is easy to use and POC projects can be implemented in short time of period.
+  Spring Boot, Spring JPA makes it easy to create stand-alone application for POC projects most Spring Boot applications need very little Spring configuration.

   For persistence layer I have used Spring-JPA and Hibernate and Hsqldb because It offers a small, fast multithreaded and transactional database engine with in-memory and disk-based tables